In this episode of the Leading Learning podcast, Celisa interviews Peter C. Brown, co-author of Make It Stick: The Science of Successful Learning.

 Listen to the Show

 Read the Show Notes

-[00:18] – A reminder to check out the upcoming Leading Learning event, Learning • Technology • Design to be held May 18-19, 2016 in Arlington, VA.
+[00:18] – A reminder to check out the upcoming Leading Learning event, Learning • Technology • Design.
 The event is designed specifically to help professionals in the business of continuing education and professional development find new and better ways to engage learners and create lasting impact through the effective use of technology.